 Everyone can take meaningful action on the climate by growing a Climate Victory Garden.
-This toolkit for beginners is a jumping off point for learning the basics and starting on a path towards gardening for the planet.
+This toolkit for beginner gardeners is a jumping off point for learning the basics and starting on a path towards gardening for the planet.

 To be part of the climate solution, ask yourself these two questions anytime you’re making decisions in your garden.